NIH Training Topics

 NIH research ethics training

-The National Institutes of Health (NIH) requires a minimum of eight hours of face-to-face training for trainees, fellows, participants and scholars supported by some types of D, F, K, R, T, and U awards.
-At UW-Madison, the plan for meeting these requirements is included in the grant application.
+Trainees, fellows, participants, and scholars supported by some types of D, F, K, R, T, and U awards are required to minimum of eight hours of face-to-face training every four years.
+The plan for meeting these requirements is included in the grant application.

 The NIH recommends the topics below for comprehensive research ethics training.